-The wires that supply DC charging current to the batteries are protected by internal fuses in the battery chargers and external fuses, one for each battery output wire near the batteries.
+The wires that supply DC charging current to the batteries are protected by an internal fuse in the battery charger and external fuses, one for each battery output wire, located near or on each battery.
 The external fuses protect the DC charging circuit from the batteries to the charger.
-The internal fuses in the chargers protect the DC charging circuit from the charger to the batteries.
-Refer to the battery charger owner's manual for more information on the features and operation of the battery charger.
+The internal fuses in the charger protect the DC charging circuit from the charger to the batteries.
+See the battery charger manual for more information.